Vector Rotation

-Today I stumbled across an interesting problem which is a small sub-problem for a distributed algorithm I'm currently working on.
+Today I stumbled across an interesting problem.
 The concern is that we should rotate a one-dimensional vector of element left by () positions.

 Problem Statement